amal-S24/node/README.md

 # Node
-This repo is about my learning about node created on 17/10/24
+This repo is about my learning about node js (created on 17/10/24)